-Membership of WASPA is voluntary, with members required to have an existing business relationship with one or more of the network operators.
-Members are also required to accept the WASPA Code of Conduct and related procedures as binding.
+Membership of WASPA is voluntary.
+Voting members are required to have an existing business relationship with one or more of the network operators.
+All members are required to accept the WASPA Code of Conduct and related procedures as binding.

 1.2.
 Objectives of the Code of Conduct